 The timeline for results with Lumineux Whitening Strips is pretty typical for the at-home teeth whitening industry.
 You wear them for 30 minutes once a day, and a full course of treatment takes 14 days, but some people notice a change in their smile after just one use.
-However, since the formula is so gentle and safe, you can continue whitening for as long as you like.
+However, since the formula is so gentle, you can continue whitening for as long as you like.
 Quite a few customers report that they use them every day or every other day as part of their standard oral hygiene routine.

 Lumineux has posted scientific studies performed with their products on their website.
 One study showed that their whitening strips could consistently whiten teeth with various levels of staining, while another showed that they can rival other brands in effectiveness.
 The company doesn’t appear to have funded these studies, so they seem unbiased.

 There are still plenty of reviews from satisfied customers, so the strips certainly work.
 They just might not be quite as effective on real teeth as Lumineux claims.